 If your membership includes events, you will include a link for them to find the schedule of events.

-Personalization of emails is essential because it will automatically associate your members to your organization.
+Personalization of emails is essential because it will automatically associate your members with your organization.
 It will make them feel like you care about them, and that their role is recognized.

 Customization of your emails is just as important as the content.
-To do so, harness the power of your CRM use the customized fields that your email service offers to fill in information automatically (ex: First Name).
+To do so, harness the power of your membership database to use the customized fields that your email service offers to fill in the information automatically (ex: First Name).
 You can also add other helpful fields depending on your membership plan.
 For example, if your membership is dedicated to networking, you can include information about their sector and when the next event is for this sector.

 Another important part of sending emails is the "From" field.
 No one wants an email from a robot, so be sure that your email is coming from an actual person even if this person isn’t sending the emails out.
 Let us explain.

 Want to dive even deeper?
 Great!
-Send a first email with basic info (ex: how to connect to the member portal), but follow up a few days later with a completely customized message.
+Send the first email with basic info (ex: how to connect to the member portal), but follow up a few days later with a completely customized message.